 Rotisserie chicken tastes good and makes for a quick and easy dinner on a busy night.
 Plus, the price can’t be beat at Costco.
 Each bird costs only $4.99, and that price never seems to change.

-Is Costco Rotisserie Chicken Gluten Free?
+Is Costco Rotisserie Chicken Gluten-Free?

-(1) The ingredients in Costco rotisserie chicken don’t appear to contain any gluten.
+(1) The ingredients in Costco rotisserie chicken don’t contain any gluten.
 The ingredients include whole chicken, water, and seasoning [salt, sodium, phosphate, modified food starch (potato, tapioca), potato dextrin, carrageenan, sugar, dextrose, and spice extractives].

 While modified food starch could contain wheat, the vast majority of modified food starch in the U.S. comes from corn or potatoes.
 Costco identifies the source of its modified food starch as potato and tapioca vs. wheat.
+Dextrin also could be derived from wheat, but Costco clearly states on the ingredient label that it uses “potato dextrin.”

 (2) Notice the bottom of the label in red where it says, “No preservatives, MSG, gluten, artificial flavors, or colors.”
-For a company to label a product “gluten free,” it must contain less than 20 parts per million (ppm) of gluten per the FDA gluten-free labeling guidelines.
+For a company to label a product “gluten-free,” it must contain less than 20 parts per million (ppm) of gluten per the FDA gluten-free labeling guidelines.

 (3) I also put Costco’s rotisserie chicken to the Nima Sensor test.
-The Nima Sensor is a tool many people in the gluten-free community use to test their food for hidden gluten.
+Nima is a tool many people in the gluten-free community use to test their food for hidden gluten.
+I put a small chicken sample into the single-use Nima test capsule, and within two minutes, Nima displayed a smiley face.
+A smile means the product is free from gluten.

-Is Sam’s Club Rotisserie Chicken Gluten Free?
+Is Sam’s Club Rotisserie Chicken Gluten-Free?

-While I didn’t personally test the Member’s Mark bird with my Nima Sensor, I can confirm that Sam’s Club Member’s Mark rotisserie chicken is labeled gluten free.
+While I didn’t personally test the Member’s Mark bird with my Nima Sensor, I can confirm that Sam’s Club Member’s Mark rotisserie chicken is labeled gluten-free.

-How to Make Your Rotisserie Chicken Last for Two Nights
+Make Your Rotisserie Chicken Last for Two Nights

+I add carrots, celery, parsley, an onion, and Kosher salt and bring the mixture to a boil.
 Once the mixture is boiling, I reduce the heat and simmer the chicken parts, covered, for 6-8 hours.

 After the bones have been simmering for 6-8 hours, I use a slotted spatula to remove the chicken parts from the broth.
 I also removed the whole onion and discarded it.